 Veteran offensive coach comes to Nevada from Iowa.

-A key hire for the Wolf Pack coaching staff was someone to coordinate Nevada's special teams and take over guidance of the running backs in the Pistol offense.
+A key hire for the Brian Polian's staff in year one was someone to coordinate Nevada's special teams and take over guidance of the running backs in the Pistol offense.
 Brian Polian found his man in Lester Erb, a veteran coach with more than a dozen years of experience at the BCS level.

 Erb spent the last 13 seasons at Iowa, including the last five years as the running backs coach.
 He also worked eight seasons as the wide receivers coach and coached special teams throughout his tenure in Iowa City.
 While with the Hawkeyes, Erb mentored Shonn Greene, who won the 2008 Doak Walker Award as the top running back in the nation and who currently plays for the Tennessee Titans.